When victims of betrayal and emotional abuse understand and implement effective boundaries, they begin a path to safety and healing.

 What I would like to offer is hope in the “one step at a time out of the fog” method.
 I genuinely love you and I’m so thankful and honored that you listen to this podcast.
 It blows my mind, all the people who reach out and tell me their stories.

 I would love to hear your insights and your stories, and things that you have learned along this path that could benefit other women who are in this situation.
-Please go to our website btr.org, find this episode in the podcast section, and comment.
-I’d love to hear your comments.
+Please leave a comment below.
 Also, your ratings and reviews on iTunes and other podcasting apps, help isolated women find us.

 I also appreciate all of you who share on Facebook or tag us on Instagram to share this message with other women who need to hear it and who need a message of peace or hope and to know that safety is possible and that they deserve it.